Dining | Surveys | Trains | Programs for Businesses

 Be sure to check my Registration and Other Bonuses page for bonuses for this program.

-La Quinta, Baymont or Woodfield Suites Returns program If you often stay in La Quinta or Baymont Inns and Suites, or Woodfield Suites, their Returns program will be of use to you.
+La Quinta Returns program If you often stay in La Quinta properties, its Returns program will be of use to you.
 Earn 10 points/$1 spent at their Inns.
 Earn more if you achieve certain levels by staying lots of times within a year.
-5,500 points convert to 1,000 miles on American, Delta, Continental, Northwest, or Midwest Airlines.
-5,000 points convert to 2 Southwest Airlines credits.
+6,000 points convert to 1,000 miles on Aeromexico, Alaska, American, or Delta.
+6,000 points convert to 1,200 Southwest Airlines points.

-You may instead receive 250 miles on the above airlines, or 1/2 Southwest Airlines credit per check in.
+You may instead receive 250 miles on the above airlines, or 600 Southwest Airlines points per stay.
 You must choose points or miles when you check in, so do the math.

 Read the terms and conditions.
 Note that